-- 22. A BIA involves identifying all critical business functions, resources and infrastructure of the regulated institution and assessing the impact of a disruption on these. - 23.
-When conducting the BIA, the regulated institution must consider: - (a) plausible disruption scenarios over varying periods of time; - (b) the period of time for which the regulated institution could not operate without each of its critical business operations; - (c) the extent to which a disruption to the critical business operations might have a material impact on the interests of depositors and/or policyholders of the regulated institution; and - (d) the financial, legal, regulatory and reputational impact of a disruption to a regulated institution's critical business operations over varying periods of time.
+- 22.27.
+A BIA involves identifying all critical business functions, resources and infrastructure of the APRA-regulated institution or group and assessing the impact of a disruption on these. - 23.28.
+When conducting the BIA, the APRA-regulated institution must consider: - (a) plausible disruption scenarios over varying periods of time; - (b) the period of time for which the regulated institution or group could not operate without each of its critical business operations; - (c) the extent to which a disruption to the critical business operations might have a material impact on the interests of depositors and/or policyholders of the regulated institution or group; and - (d) the financial, legal, regulatory and reputational impact of a disruption to a regulated institution's or group's critical business operations over varying periods of time.